bweng2005/automation/parse_perfile/README.md

 ## parse_perfile script

 ### Description:
 This Python script parse_perfile.py can be used to parse certain performance output files and show the performance run statistics.
+This Python script has been tested on Python 3.9 on both Windows and Linux platform.

 ### Components:
 - parse_perfile.py: This Python script can parse a performance output file and show the performance test run statistics for different performance test runs.